 - Connect motor to the rated power supply.
-Ensure the correct gland is used and that the earth connection is made and secured. - 2.
+Ensure the correct gland is used and that the earth connection is made and secured.
+Wiring information is available on the cover plate of the junction box. - 2.
 Run the pump slowly to ensure correct rotation.